 Santana’s no-no left the San Diego Padres as the only franchise without a no-hitter, and anointed the circa-1969 Padres with newfound infamy as the team with the longest drought.
-We’ve since retooled the main NoNoHitters.com site around the Padres’ streak in hopes that team can accomplish the feat, but mets.nonohitters.com will continue to celebrate the now-defunct Mets’ streak.
-The Mets drought stretched into the team’s 50th season, starting when the St. Louis Cardinals’ Julian Javier singled to left off Mets starter Roger Craig on April 11, 1962, during the Mets franchise’s first Major League game.
+We’ve since retooled the main NoNoHitters.com site around all of baseball’s no-hitters and we also chronicle the Padres’ streak in hopes that team can accomplish the feat, but Mets.NoNohitters.com will continue to celebrate the now-defunct Mets’ streak.
+The Mets’ drought stretched into the team’s 51st season, originating when the St. Louis Cardinals’ Julian Javier singled to left off Mets starter Roger Craig on April 11, 1962, during the Mets franchise’s first Major League game.
 The Colorado Rockies and the Tampa Bay Rays exited the no no-no club during the 2010 season.

 A Mets pitcher never hurled a no-hitter before Johan?